dpes-neupane/Path-visualization-algorithms/Readme.md

 Using pygame, the path visualization program will find a path from the start node to an end node.
 You can choose a start node and an end node by yourself!
+You can also add blocks but deleting is not possible!
 Needs pygame module to work!!